-DEC has been implementing the federal requirements under an agreement with the USEPA.
-These draft revisions to the regulations will make the state and federal requirements consistent.
+DEC has been implementing the federal requirements under an agreement with EPA.
+The revised regulations will make the state mostly consistent with the federal requirements from 1988.

 2005 Energy Policy Act

 In 2005, Congress passed the Energy Policy Act.
-The major features of the Energy Policy Act that impact these regulations include: 1) requirements for ensuring that facility operators have been trained; 2) authority to prohibit delivery of petroleum and hazardous substances to tanks that are leaking, may be leaking, or are being operated in significant non-compliance; and 3) requirements for piping and dispenser secondary containment.
+The major features of the Energy Policy Act that impact these regulations include: 1) requirements for ensuring that facility operators have been trained; 2) authority to prohibit delivery of petroleum and chemicals to tanks that are leaking, may be leaking, or are being operated in significant non-compliance; and 3) requirements for piping and dispenser secondary containment.
 In New York, several statutory changes were required before the regulations could be updated.
 These changes were passed into law in 2008 (see below).
-Both the DEC and USEPA have been drafting regulations to implement the requirements of the Energy Policy Act.
-DEC has decided to complete this process in two phases so that the changes being proposed now by the USEPA to 40 CFR Part 280 can be incorporated into the final NYS rule making.
-This two step approach allows the requirements of the Energy Policy Act to be implemented earlier than if all changes were made in a single step after the changes to Part 280 were completed.
+Both the DEC and EPA have been drafting regulations to implement the requirements of the Energy Policy Act.
+DEC has decided to complete this process in two phases so that the changes being proposed now by EPA to 40 CFR Part 280 will be incorporated into the next phase of the NYS rule making.
+This two-step approach allows the requirements of the Energy Policy Act to be implemented earlier than if all changes were made in a single step after the changes to Part 280 were completed.

-The revisions to the state regulations will include the changes made to the ECL in 2008.
+The revisions to the state regulations included the changes made to the ECL in 2008.
 Many of these changes were adopted from the federal Energy Policy Act of 2005.
 In summary, the main revisions to the ECL in 2008 included:

-incorporate the federal requirements for prohibiting deliveries of petroleum and hazardous substances to tanks with significant violations of the regulations;
+- incorporate the federal requirements for prohibiting deliveries of petroleum and chemicals to tanks with significant violations of the regulations;

-incorporate requirements for secondary containment of piping and dispensers (also known as under-dispenser containment or UDC).
-For more information on the 2008 law change, see Tank Bulletin, Issue Number 23, April 2009 (PDF) (4 page, 29 KB).
+- incorporate requirements for secondary containment of piping and dispensers (also known as under-dispenser containment or UDC).
+For more information on the 2008 law change, see Spring 2009 Issue of Tank News Bulletins Part 2 (PDF) (4.4 MB).

-In November 2011, USEPA proposed revisions to 40 CFR Part 280 to strengthen the 1988 federal underground storage tank (UST) regulations by increasing the emphasis on properly operating and maintaining UST equipment.
-These proposed revisions were offered to help improve prevention and detection of UST releases, which are one of the leading sources of groundwater contamination.
-If finalized, these revisions will also help ensure that all regulated USTs in the United States meet the same minimum standards.
-This is the first time EPA has proposed significant revisions to the federal UST regulations since they were first promulgated in 1988.
-The public comment period closed April 16, 2012.
-EPA's proposal would revise the UST technical regulation in 40 CFR Part 280 by:
+In November 2011, EPA proposed revisions to 40 CFR Part 280 to strengthen the 1988 federal underground storage tank (UST) regulations by increasing the emphasis on properly operating and maintaining UST equipment.
+These proposed revisions were offered to help improve the prevention and detection of UST releases, which are one of the leading sources of groundwater contamination.
+EPA finalized these revisions which are effective October 13, 2015.
+The revisions will also help ensure that all regulated USTs in the United States meet the same minimum standards.
+This is the first time EPA has made significant revisions to the federal UST regulations since they were first promulgated in 1988.
+EPA revised the UST technical regulation in 40 CFR Part 280 by: